Keep Detailed Records To Support Employment Litigation Claims

 When facing a workplace dispute, it is the duty of the employee to prove that the employer or another employee is acting against the law.
 Exhaustive records will make clear the problem and lend credence to a case.

 If you feel you are the victim of workplace harassment, discrimination, misclassification, retaliation, or defamation, you may be entitled to make a claim.
-Speak with our employment lawyer in Irvine at 949-679-9909 for a free, no-obligation consultation.
+Speak with our employment lawyer in Orange County, CA at 949-679-9909 for a free, no-obligation consultation.